wmeints/mlops-airflow-sample/README.md

 In order to test a new version of a model, one could want to apply [traffic mirroring](https://istio.io/latest/docs/tasks/traffic-management/mirroring/).
 In this way, a new model can be tested without impacting the original prediction endpoint.
 With KServe, this kind of functionality can be implemented using an [InferenceGraph](https://github.com/kserve/kserve/tree/master/docs/samples/graph).

 #### Deployment using Airflow
-An example of traffic mirroring can be deployed using Airflow by executing the deploy_traffic_mirroring DAG.
-Do not forget to replace the values for `<artifact_url>` value in `src/pipelines/deploy_traffic_mirroring_dag.py` with URL to the models that need to be deployed.
+An example of traffic mirroring can be deployed using Airflow by running the deploy_traffic_mirroring DAG.
+URLs to the artifacts folder should be included in either the config by running via `Trigger DAG w\ config` or by setting the correct Airflow Variables.
+The minimum required variables are the following: `traffic_mirroring_model1_artifact_url` and `traffic_mirroring_model2_artifact_url`.

 #### Manual deployment
 A sample in which two versions of a model are deployed in such a way can be executed with the following script: